aparande/Fruit-Classification/README.md

 ## Goal:
  - To implement a Convolutional Neural Network in Tensorflow which can accurately disntinguish fruits from each other
- - To establish undergo an incremental devleopment cycle in building the model, starting with a few classes and building upwards
+ - To undergo an incremental devleopment cycle in building the model, starting with a few classes and building upwards

 ## Results:
  - Final model trained to classify 40 fruits.
 Successful with 92.47% Accuracy